la10736/rstest/README.md

 ### Parametrize

 You can also inject values in some other ways.
-For instance, you can create a set of tests by simply indicating the injected values for each
+For instance, you can create a set of tests by simply providing the injected values for each
 case: `rstest` will generate an independent test for each case.

 ```rust